AdaoG0n/42_Born2beroot/debianinstall_eng.md

 <img width="835" src="https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/born2beroot/setupdevian/6.png">

 > ### Next, it's time to select a keymap.
-> Since our keyboard follows the ANSI standard, choose American English.
+> If your keyboard follows the ANSI standard, choose American English.
-> If you're unsure about your keyboard standard, we highly recommend asking your staff for guidance our search in this website: [Keyboard layouts](https://keyshorts.com/blogs/blog/44712961-how-to-identify-laptop-keyboard-localization).
+> If you're unsure about your keyboard standard, I highly recommend asking your staff for guidance our search in this website: [Keyboard layouts](https://keyshorts.com/blogs/blog/44712961-how-to-identify-laptop-keyboard-localization).
 <img width="835" src="https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/born2beroot/setupdevian/7.png">

-> ### In this step, we must choose the `Host Name` of the machine, which should be your login followed by 42.
+> ### In this step, we must choose the `Host Name` of the machine.
+> Which should be your login followed by 42.
 <img width="835" src="https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/born2beroot/setupdevian/8.png">

-> ### Leave this section blank, the subject does not mention anything about `Domain Name`.
+> ### Leave this section blank.
+> The subject does not mention anything about `Domain Name`.
 <img width="835" src="https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/born2beroot/setupdevian/9.png">